-At Parkside Dental Care, we are dedicated to providing quality dental care for you and your entire family.
-We strive to offer a dental experience you can trust and greatly care about your smile and oral health.
-Our team members proudly share our philosophy and we are proud to offer you the very best in care and service.
-We wanted to take some time this month to help you learn a little more about one of our dedicated dental assistants, Lauren.
+At Parkside Dental Care, we are proud to provide a dental experience that you can trust.
+We are dedicated to your oral and overall health.
+Our team members proudly share our philosophy, and we are proud to offer you the very best in care and service.
+We wanted to take some time this month to help you learn a little more about one of our dedicated team members, Mackenzie.